 2.4 Experimental Design and bird’s Management

 One hundred and twenty (120) day old Arbor acre broiler birds were purchased from Chi hatchery Ibadan, Oyo State, Nigeria.
 Prior to their arrival, the brooding house was cleaned, washed and disinfected a week ahead.
 Litter materials (wood shavings) were spread on the floor two days before the arrival of the chicks.
-Charcoal pot were used as source of heat and electric bulb (200 watts) as lighting.
-At arrival, the chicks were provided with water containing glucose, anti-stress and multi-vitamins.
+Charcoal pots were used as source of heat and electric bulb (200 watts) as lighting.
+At arrival, the chicks were provided with water containing glucose, anti-stress, and multi-vitamins.
 The chicks were brooded conventionally on a deep litter floor.
 Commercial feed and water were supplied ad libitum to the birds throughout the starter phase (0 - 3 weeks).
 Routine vaccination (Lasota, Gumboro) and medications were also administered.

-At the end of the Starter phase, one hundred and twenty birds (120) with similar weight (435 ± 10 g) were randomly selected, weighed and allotted to the three dietary treatments in a Completely Randomized Design with forty birds per treatments and four replicates of ten birds per replicate.
+At the end of the Starter phase, one hundred and twenty birds (120) with similar weight (435 ± 10 g) were randomly selected, weighed, and allotted to the three dietary treatments in a Completely Randomized Design with forty birds per treatment and four replicates of ten birds per replicate.
 A period of one week was provided for acclimatization to feed.
 Birds were then fed the experimental diets for 3 weeks.

 2.5 Growth performance response